Abhisekh-Chatterjee/newbeginningsBackend/README.md

 Download the files and import in IDE as Maven project:

-The follwoing are the URLs to run the project:
+The following are the URLs to run the project:

 Application URLs: